jsluijter02/TSP_Pathfinding_in_Java/README.md

-## A project in works for a TSP visualization in Java
+## A project in works for a TSP visualization/ Pathfinding in Java